Max Borghi

-Massimiliano Christopher Borghi (born April 23, 1999) is an American football running back for the Houston Roughnecks of the XFL.
+Massimiliano Christopher Borghi (born April 23, 1999) is an American former professional football running back.
 He played college football at Washington State.

-Early years
+Early life

 Borghi attended Pomona High School in Arvada, Colorado.
-As a senior, he had 1,690 rushing yards with 27 touchdowns and helped lead his school to their first state title since 1988.
+As a 5th year senior, he had 1,690 rushing yards with 27 touchdowns and helped lead his school to their first state title since 1988.
 During his high school career, he rushed for 3,512 yards and 50 touchdowns.
 He committed to Washington State University to play college football.

 College career

 As a true freshman at Washington State in 2018, Borghi played in all 13 games and made two starts.
 He had 72 carries for 366 yards and 53 receptions for 374 yards with 12 total touchdowns.
 As a sophomore in 2019 he started all 13 games, rushing for 817 yards on 127 carries with 11 touchdowns and a team leading 86 receptions for 597 yards and five touchdowns.